Warning, this article is candid, blunt and to the point.

 You don't know who will read your post, how competent they are, if they are disabled, colour-blind or just don't follow the instructions properly.

 We live in a "Blame & Claim" world now, someone is always to blame and we don't want to be held responsible for injury or even death nor do we want that on our conscience.
 You might not like that, but it's the way it is I'm afraid and so we have to do as much as possible to protect you as well as those that read a thread after you do.

 To this end if you post up something that we consider is too dangerous for others to try or that is just plain stupid, we will remove it.

 We don't tolerate personal attacks on this website, period.
 Having a pop at one of the moderators or site admin on a personal level is almost certain to get you banned.

 Treat others as you would expect to be treated yourself and remember that all too often people write things in a manner that perhaps don't convey the humour behind the writing very well.
 Please, be patient and tolerant of others, they are often trying to help you even if they are blunt, to the point and honest.

 Read, listen, learn.
-Speak with authority and knowledge on a subject, don't make blind assumptions especially if you are prejudiced toward engineers.
+Speak with authority and knowledge on a subject, don't make blind assumptions especially if you are prejudiced toward technicians.